7 Strategies for Building a Risk-Aware Culture

 4. Use Real-Life Scenarios and Case Studies

-Start with anonymized internal events such as near misses, suspicious emails, and policy violations, to create immediacy.
-Layer in industry examples if needed and also highlight who made which decision, what alternatives existed, and how outcomes could have changed.
+Real incidents embed risk concepts more deeply than abstract policies by illustrating concrete stakes and consequences.
+Start with anonymized internal events such as near misses, suspicious emails, and policy violations.
+Layer in industry examples, highlighting who made which decision, what alternatives existed, and how outcomes could have changed.

 5. Create Simple, Clear Policies and Guidelines